- Jacqueline Leyva ’16

 - Providing quality clinical field experiences through sport assignments with a variety of clinical settings and challenges;

-- Requiring the clinical experience, under the direct supervision of approved clinical instructors (ACIs) and the Medical Director, to involve a minimum of four semesters.
+- Requiring the clinical experience, under the direct supervision of the preceptor and the Medical Director, to involve a minimum of four semesters.

 - Maintaining and surpassing a first-time pass rate on the BOC Examination above the national average;